Joe Ojeda: 2003–2016: Break and return to music

 Ojeda took a break from music and decided to help his sister sell computer software and payment terminals, while also handling customer service for her business.
 Though he missed performing, he valued the time spent with his family.
-Ojeda said he felt grateful to have witnessed his daughters grow up and been present in their lives during his hiatus—an experience he would have missed had he continued touring.
+Ojeda said he felt grateful to have witnessed his daughters grow up and been present in their lives during his hiatus.
+Ojeda felt it would have been an experience he would have missed had he continued touring.
 In 2004, he participated in a press conference for Selena ¡Vive!
 (2005), reuniting with Los Dinos.
 In 2006, Ojeda joined the Latin alternative rock band Sonido Azul as their keyboardist for a single concert.
-The lineup included former Chris Perez Band vocalist John Garza, Adriel Ramirez, drummer-percussionist John Gomez, and David Galvan.
+The lineup included former Chris Pérez Band vocalist John Garza, Adriel Ramirez, drummer-percussionist John Gomez, and David Galvan.
 The band was formed in response to Gomez's hope of improving the quality of life for his infant daughter, who had been diagnosed with Aicardi Syndrome.

 By 2010, Ojeda joined as a keyboardist for the rock en español band Ruido Añejo.
 The group consisted of Astudillo, bassist Ramirez, guitar-producer Manuel "Meatt" Riojas, guitarist Ruben Rea, and drummer Frankie Diaz de Leon.
 The group's debut album, Salvación, was released in 2013.
 It took influences from Guns N' Roses, Matchbox Twenty, Train, Bon Jovi, and the Chris Pérez Band.
 The album featured a revamped version of "Como Te Extrano" as well as a 1980s power ballad rendition of "Como la Flor", and the ballad "Quiero Llorar".
-Ruido Añejo strategically decided to debut their softer material at the 2013 Tejano Music Awards as a means to appeal to the traditional audience.
-They were concerned that performing their hard rock songs might deter them.
+Ruido Añejo strategically decided to debut their softer material at the 2013 Tejano Music Awards as means to appeal to the traditional audience.
+They were concerned that performing the heavier songs might deter them.

 Ojeda reunited with A.B. for his mariachi recording "Nací para Sufrir" on his La Vida de un Genio (2010), providing keyboard assistance.
 Ojeda and Astudillo performed at the 2015 Tejano Music Awards, the event held a tribute to Selena.